EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 pip install fastplotlib
 ```

-(The previous instructions said to install it directly from github but we were able to make a pip-installable release since `pygfx` recently updated their release, and `pygfx` the main dependency for `fastplotlib`)
+(The previous instructions said to install it directly from github but we were able to make a pip-installable release since `pygfx` recently updated their release, and `pygfx` is the main dependency for `fastplotlib`)

  If you don't have git installed you will need to install that first in the environment: